-What is the mythos origin of the name Elektra?
+What is the etymology of the word ‘Electricity’?

-Elektra - Greek Goddess of the Storm Clouds
+Elektra Mythos – Greek goddess of the storm clouds

-We get natural light-filled amber from the sea.
 Amber became associated with the goddess Elektra because of the golden halo rim around electrical storm clouds when sunlight shines from behind.
-Interestingly, when you rub amber with a soft cloth it produces static electricity.
-This was thought to happen in honour of Elektra.
+When you rub amber with a soft cloth it produces sparks of static electricity.
+This was thought to happen in honor of Elektra.

 TOO STIFF?
 You will notice that magnesium deficiency symptoms include cramps, muscle spasms, stiff joints and arteries (which cause hypertension), as well as inflammation and pain.